open-pay/slate/source/index_EN.md

 Returns an array of [transaction object](#transaction-object) for the charged fees  in descending order, each one with the identifier of the customer to whom it was made.

 #Webhooks
-Weebhooks allow to notify a business party when an event has occurred in the platform, so the business can take the corresponding actions.
+Weebhooks allow to notify a Merchant party when an event has occurred in the platform, so the Merchant can take the corresponding actions.

 <aside class="notice">
 Openpay requires that the webhook is verified before executing it.